pedropaulofb/laderr/documentation/specification.md

 When using the **LaDeRR Engine**, explicit declarations of resilience mechanisms are unnecessary.
 The tool automatically infers resilience relationships based on the capabilities, vulnerabilities, and threats defined in the scenario, identifying and structuring resilience mechanisms accordingly.

-The UML diagram below illustrates the Resilience construct and its relationships:
+The UML diagram below illustrates the Resilience ScenarioComponent and its relationships:

 <p align="center">
 <img src="https://raw.githubusercontent.com/pedropaulofb/laderr/refs/heads/main/metamodel_images/Resilience.png"